-- 1. Lower the throttle and throttle trim to the lowest settings.
+- 1. Lower the throttle and throttle trim to -112 or less in order for the ESCs to arm.
 Power on the transmitter, then wait 5 seconds. - 2.
-Remove the battery hatch. - 3.
-For added security, apply the loop side (soft side) of the optional hook and loop tape to the bottom of your battery, and the hook side to the battery tray. - 4.
+For added security, apply the loop side (soft side) of the optional hook and loop tape to the bottom of your battery, and the hook side to the battery tray. - 3.
+Remove the battery hatch. - 4.
 Install the fully charged battery in the center of the battery compartment as shown.
 Secure using the hook and loop straps. - 5.
 Connect the battery to the ESC.
-If you have not completed the bind sequence, do so at this time as outlined in this manual.
+Two beeps indicate the ESCs are armed.

-CAUTION: Always keep hands away from the fan intake.
-When armed, the motor will turn the rotor in response to any throttle movement.
+CAUTION: Always keep hands away from the propeller.
+When armed, the motor will turn the propeller in response to any throttle movement.

-- 6. Keep the aircraft immobile and away from wind or the system will not initialize. - The motor will emit a series of rising tones when the battery is connected, and then 6 even tones indicating the number of cells connected. - An LED will light on the receiver when it is initialized - 7.
+- 6. Keep the aircraft immobile and away from wind or the system will not initialize. - The motor will emit two even tones when the battery is connected and the ESC has a throttle signal. - The receiver LED will illuminate orange when it is initialized. - Fast continuous beeps indicate the ESCs are not armed. - 7.
 Reinstall the battery hatch.